 Are you interested in preparing to serve in today’s diverse field of international development?
-Is God leading you to serve either nationally or internationally to make a difference?
-The international development major at Houghton College will prepare you for a career in the multifaceted social development of communities, nations and regions in the U.S. and around the world.
+Is God leading you to to make a difference?
+Houghton’s international development major prepares you for a career in the social development of communities, nations and regions in the U.S. and around the world.

-Career options include community and international development; relief work, policy careers, micro business opportunities, careers with NGOs, refugee services, global health and other service-oriented vocations in diverse cultural contexts; health services, education, missions and Bible translation in developing countries; and multi-cultural contexts in the U.S. as well as the inner-city context.
+Career options include community and international development; relief work, policy careers, micro business opportunities, careers with NGOs, refugee services, global health and other service-oriented vocations in diverse cultural contexts from developing countries to multi-cultural contexts in the U.S..

-The program provides an intellectual, spiritual and practical foundation by which graduates may engage the many forms of development in strategic and sustainable ways at home and abroad.
-The major draws heavily on the methodologies and perspectives of anthropology and related social sciences, integrating the theory of cross-cultural development work with experiential learning in cross-cultural settings.
-In addition, graduates will experience pressing international development initiatives and will understand effective avenues for building a Christian vocation of global service.
+The program provides an intellectual, spiritual and practical foundation by which graduates may engage the many forms of development in strategic and sustainable ways.
+The major draws on the methodologies and perspectives of development practice, and related social sciences such as antrhopology, throuh integrating the theory of interculutral development work with experiential learning in intercultural settings.

-For greater breadth and depth, all international development majors are required to choose a second major or two minors to bring the skillset of a specific discipline to bear on development problems and potentials.
+All international development majors are required to choose a second major or two minors to bring the skillset of a specific discipline to bear on development problems and potentials.
 Areas of study for majors and minors include art, biology, business administration, communication, political science, sociology and religion.
-Other areas of study for minors include economics, education, environmental stewardship, linguistics, management, missions and public health.
+Other areas of study for minors add economics, education, environmental stewardship, linguistics, management, missions and public health.

 Developing Community, Changing Lives

 Houghton students, faculty and alumni conducted a preliminary study that was used to seek funding and design development initiatives in a rural village in Sierra Leone.